Table of content

 - Kick-off call.
 This is the point where the team is given the go-ahead, and the project launches.
 The call's purpose is to meet the team (client team and Uptech), discuss who will do what, receive access to the development tools, align the project and business priorities, and set up check-ins.

-A dedicated team is the best option for projects with many vague requirements: aspiring startups and evolving tech businesses.
+A dedicated development team is the best option for projects with many vague requirements: aspiring startups and evolving tech businesses.
 For such enterprises, who seek long-term collaboration, the dedicated partnership comes as the best fit in terms of optimal cost and selected professionals on the team.

 If you have doubts about what kind of collaboration model will suit you best, get in touch with us, and we will choose the approach which matches your requirements.